 Interim President, 2011-2012

-Dr. Portia Holmes Shields was appointed interim president of Tennessee State University on January 2, 2011.
+Dr. Portia Holmes Shields was appointed interim president of Tennessee State University on January 2, 2011 becoming the first woman to lead this historic institution in its 100-year history.
 Shields holds a Ph.D. in Early Childhood/ Elementary Education from the University of Maryland, a Master of Arts degree in Remedial Reading from George Washington University and a bachelor's degree in Elementary Education from District of Colombia Teachers College.
 She was awarded Post-Doctoral Fellowship to study in West Africa by the African-American Institute in New York City.
 Shields has served in various capacities in the field of education.
 At Howard University, she served as dean of the School of Education, director of Medical Education and Biomedical Communications.
 She also served as the first female president of Albany State University from 1996 to 2005.
 In 2007, she became the chief executive officer and chief academic officer at Concordia College until 2009.

 Back to top